I’ve travelled on safari in Tanzania at various times of year and each expedition has been both incredible and yet very different.

 - Lodges within the Serengeti offer lower rates

-- Birders witness huge flocks of birds departing for Europe and Asia
+- Birders can witness huge flocks departing for Europe and Asia

-- Loads of animals everywhere, particularly in the southern and western areas as the great wildebeest migration travels in large columns towards the west.
-The wildebeest mating season takes places towards the end of May and male wildebeest can be seen butting heads as they challenge one another for mating rights
+- The wildebeest mating season takes places towards the end of May and male wildebeest can be seen butting heads as they challenge one another for mating rights

 - Afternoon showers may spoil game viewing

-- Lush vegetation may make spotting of certain animals harder
+- Lush vegetation may make spotting certain animals harder

-- Numerous water holes as a result of the rains mean that animals are scattered and a little harder to find
+- Numerous water sources as a result of the rains mean that animals are scattered and harder to find

-- The risk of flooding is still possible in May
+- There is still a reasonable risk of flooding in May

-The bad weather is expected to break during May, but normally towards the latter part of the month, although that varies from year to year.
+The bad weather is expected to break during May, but normally only towards the latter part of the month.
+This varies from year to year.

-Temperatures cool down somewhat although they remain in the upper 20s° C in the western highlands while there is still some humidity.
+Temperatures cool down somewhat towards the end of the month, although they remain in the upper 20s° C in the western highlands.
+There is still a fair bit of humidity.

 Along the coast it can still reach up to 32° C on some days and rainfall starts to become less frequent.

-May could be a ‘hit or miss’ affair, much depending on the timing of the rains.
+May could be a ‘hit or miss’ affair, very much depending on the timing of the rains.

 Tanzania location | Daytime temperatures | Nighttime temperatures |